pjaos/yview/README.md

 ### ICONS
 The ICONS (Internet Connection Server) is a docker container that exposes a single ssh port to the outside world.
 This container runs

 - An MQTT server which brokers all messages that pass between devices which offer a service and applications that allow connections to these services.
+A factor in choosing an MQTT server was that it allows easy migration to cloud computing frameworks (AWS etc) if required in future.
 - An MQTT RPC server.
 This allows remote procedure calls (RPC) to be made from the ICONS gateway component (ICONS GW) as detailed below.
 - A standard Linux ssh server.